Credit Card Payment Option

 Payment Depot is a subscription-based credit card processor designed for small businesses.
 We bring low costs to small businesses by offering a clearly defined wholesale pricing model.

 Payment Depot is an omnichannel payment processor.
-We offer wholesale rates rather than interchange fees making it much easier to predict monthly charges.
+We offer transparent interchange plus pricing, making it easier to predict monthly charges.

 We’re also super flexible.
 There are no lengthy contracts and no early termination fees.